linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![account_normal](icon/account_normal.svg).
 2. Click an existing account in the list.
-3. Click the user avatar.
-4. Select a avatar or upload a local avatar.
+3. Click the user avatar, select a avatar or upload a local avatar.

 #### Set Full Name
 The account full name is shown in account list and system login interface and you can set it as needed.